-Looking for a Trusted Removal Company to Help Moving to Ireland ?
+Looking for a Trusted Removals Company to Help Moving to Ireland ?

 Central Moves provides quality assured (BS EN 12522) removals services to all regions of Ireland and Northern Ireland.

 All our staff are fully trained, experienced and dedicated to making the removals process as smooth and stress-free as possible.
 This has led to much of our work coming from recommendations by our growing number of satisfied customers.
 Together with our membership of (AIM) Association Of Independent Movers and FEDEMAC, this makes us one of the UK’s most recommended removals companies.

 At Central Moves, we understand that every move is different, so our removals services can be customized to suit our customers’ needs.
 Whether we are shipping boxes from UK to Ireland, or conducting a full house move from London to Dublin, we always give our customer’s requirements the highest priority.

 Our commitment to customer satisfaction extends beyond quality of service.
 We also work with other accredited and highly recommended removals companies to reduce the cost of moving from UK to Ireland.
 All regions serviced weekly including but not limited to the following areas, Carlow, Cavan, Clare, Cork, Donegal, Dublin, Galway, Kerry, Kildare, Kilkenny, Laois, Leitrim, Limerick, Longford, Louth, Mayo, Meath, Monaghan, Offaly, Roscommon, Sligo, Tipperary, Waterford, Westmeath, Wexford, Wicklow.

 We understand that moving home or office can be very stressful.
 We will tailor our relocation service to your exact specifications, ensuring your move to or from Ireland goes precisely as you planned.
 All moves are covered by free Insurance up to £50,000 to start with.

 FREE on the day of your move

 - Sofa Protectors